MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/purchase-setup.md

 1. Select **Continue** to start the setup and integration process for [!INCLUDE[pn-customer-insights-short](../includes/pn-customer-insights-short.md)] and continue with the wizard.

-To use your own, full-featured [!INCLUDE[pn-customer-insights-short](../includes/pn-customer-insights-short.md)] account instead of the included one, go to [Use a full Customer Insights license with Dynamics 365 for Marketing](setup-licensed-dci.md) for instructions, then return here to continue.
+To use your own [!INCLUDE[pn-azure-shortest](../includes/pn-azure-shortest.md)] subscription instead of the default account, go to [Use your own Azure subscription for Customer Insights](setup-licensed-dci.md), and then return here to continue.

 ### Step 3: The Portal page